 But I'm thankful I have the privilege of watching them blossom in their own way.
 I'm proud of how hard they work to learn what comes so easily to others.
 I love their own ways they interact with the world and they show love.
 I love the gifts and talents and passions God gave them.
 I love how they are fearfully and wonderfully made (Psalm 149:13).
 I love celebrating with them when they learn a new word or a new skill.
 They bring so much joy and purpose to my life and I am so thankful that God gave them to me.

-What are you thankful for in this special needs journey?
+What things are you thankful for in this special needs journey?
 Please share with us in the comments below!